mtklein/odin/README.md

 ## Building for Web (WASM + WebGL)

+Even if you installed Odin using Homebrew you must run `./deps.sh` once to fetch the vendor libraries used for WebAssembly builds.

 To build the same project for the web you can target `js_wasm32` and produce a `.wasm` file along with the runtime JavaScript helper:

 ```bash